-This paleo-friendly adaptation of a traditional dal (or dahl, dhal) is made with pumpkin and cauliflower and no legumes.
-This stew-like dish is nutritious and full of fibre and is perfect as a plant-based dinner.
+This Whole30 & paleo-friendly adaptation of a traditional dal (or dahl, dhal) is made with pumpkin and cauliflower and no legumes.
+This stew-like Indian-inspired dish is nutritious and full of fibre and is perfect as a plant-based dinner.
+You can make it with pumpkin or any other sweet winter squash.
+Of course, you can always serve it with regular rice too.

 Dal, also known as Daal, Dahl and Dhal depending on who you ask, is a lovely, hearty and comforting stew-like dish from India made with pulses.
 Dal itself is a name for a pulse but the dish is often made with split peas or chickpeas.
 Unless I go through a rigorous process of soaking, maybe sprouting and then intensive cooking, those little buggers don’t agree with me (yep, read between the lines).
 BUT I love the idea of dal and the flavours it carries, so I’ve decided to make my own paleo version without the legumes.